hashicorp/design-system/website/docs/components/form/super-select/partials/code/how-to-use.md

 ### Placeholder

-Placeholder text can be added to provide additional helpful context.
-However this information should not be necessary for users to complete a task.
+Placeholder text can be added to provide additional context.
+However, this information should not be necessary for users to complete a task.

 ```handlebars
 <Hds::Form::SuperSelect::Single::Field